MTrahan2896/notes/Eco/Economie.md

 > Shares that are sold directly by the company to a shareholder.
 [More](https://www.investopedia.com/terms/p/primarymarket.asp)

 ### Secondary market
 > Shares that are sold from another shareholder.
-[More]a(https://www.investopedia.com/terms/s/secondarymarket.asp)
+[More](https://www.investopedia.com/terms/s/secondarymarket.asp)

 ### Bonds
 >A bond is a fixed income investment in which an investor loans money to an entity which borrows the funds for a defined period of time at a variable or fixed interest rate.

+## Good to know things

+### Bondholders vs Shareholders
->P.S.
-Bondholders are in priority in case of a bankruptcy.
+> Bondholders are in priority in case of a bankruptcy.
 On the other hand, shareholders are the last in priority order.
 "Sell before some drama shit happen :D "
 [More](https://www.investopedia.com/terms/b/bond.asp)

-> P.S.2 Greater risk mean greater reward : Stocks have historically returned around 8-10% annualized, while bonds return 5-7%.
+> Greater risk mean greater reward : Stocks have historically returned around 8-10% annualized, while bonds return 5-7%.